Overview

 What's the difference between a Service Request and a Work Order?

-A Service Request (Case) is a preliminary record that captures customer needs.
+A Service Request is a preliminary record that captures customer needs.
 A Work Order is a confirmed job that’s scheduled and assigned to technicians.
 Service requests must be converted to work orders before work can begin.

 Can I edit a service request after submission?